csdoracle/SecurityCloudDay/workshops/security-cloud-day/services/casb/README.md

 To test the policy log into the Salesforce account and perform an action on the *CEO* role that our new policy monitors.

- Log into your Salesforce Developer account and follow these steps to create a *CEO* role and assign a user to it (This will result in the CASB policy alert)
+ Log into your Salesforce Developer account ( **Do NOT log in with the dedicated CASB Salesforce user .
+Any action performed by this user in Salesforce will not be monitored by CASB**)  and follow these steps to create a *CEO* role and assign a user to it (This will result in the CASB policy alert)

  #### **STEP 2.1**:In the Salesforce "*Setup*" section navigate to *Users -> Roles*